 Even as the new canal was opened, plans for yet another expansion were being made.
 From 1933 to 1938 the canal was widened again to 250 feet and deepened to 27 feet for $13 million.
 But still, the canal was not big enough and between 1938 and 1950, eight ships collided with bridges.
 In 1954, Congress authorized expansion of the channel to 450 feet wide and 35 feet deep.
 This work began in the 1960s and was completed in the 1970s.

 When the Federal government purchased the canal in 1919, there were six bridges and one railroad crossings.
 As the canal grew and changed, so did the bridges.
-Currently, the Corps of Engineers maintains and operates four canal crossings: Chesapeake City Bridge, Summit Bridge, St. George’s Bridge and Reedy Point Bridge.
-Soon a fifth will be added to the inventory: The Senator Roth Bridge.
+Currently, the Corps of Engineers maintains and operates six canal crossings: Chesapeake City Bridge, Summit Bridge, St. George’s Bridge, Reedy Point Bridge, Senator Roth Bridge (SR-1), and the Delaware City Bridge.
 For more on the bridges, please see the separate bridge pages with links directly to the right.

 For more information on the history of the canal, you can visit the C&D Canal Museum.
 The museum is located in the original pump house used to lift water into the uppermost waterway.
 The replica Bethel Bridge Lighthouse is also located near the museum and is an example of the lighthouse that used to warn vessels of locks and bridges prior to 1927.
 Both the museum and lighthouse are open to the public from Monday to Friday, 8 a.m. to 4 p.m.